Italy eyes unity cabinet as EU dithers on crisis

 In Rome, former European Commissioner Mario Monti emerged as favourite to replace Italian Prime Minister Silvio Berlusconi within days and lead an emergency government that would implement long delayed reforms of pensions, labour markets and business regulation.

-A political source said Monti, 68, would meet President Giorgio Napolitano and lower house speaker Gianfranco Fini on Thursday night.

-Italy's political and economic turmoil has spurred fears of a possible break-up of the euro zone with borrowing costs for Europe's third biggest economy at unsustainable levels and the 17-nation currency bloc unable to afford a bailout.
+Political and economic turmoil in Italy has spurred fears of a possible break-up of the euro zone with borrowing costs for Europe's third biggest economy at unsustainable levels and the 17-nation currency bloc unable to afford a bailout.

-German Chancellor Angela Merkel, Europe's main paymaster, called for broad political support for reforms in Greece and said Italy was on the road to winning back confidence, but political clarity was still needed.
+German Chancellor Angela Merkel, Europe's main paymaster, called for broad political support for reforms in Greece and said she believed Italy was winning back confidence, but political clarity was still needed in Rome.

-She dismissed talk of a possible shrinking of the currency area, saying: "We only have one goal, that is to bring about a stabilisation of the euro zone in its current form."
+She rejected talk of a possible shrinking of the currency area, saying: "We only have one goal, that is to bring about a stabilisation of the euro zone in its current form."

 European Union officials continued to dither and pass the buck on how best to fight the worsening sovereign debt crisis.

-Three senior ECB policymakers rebuffed pressure from investors and world leaders to intervene massively as a lender of last resort on bond markets to shield Italy and Spain from rapidly spreading financial contagion.
+Three senior ECB policymakers rebuffed pressure from investors and foreign governments to intervene massively as a lender of last resort on bond markets to shield Italy and Spain from rapidly spreading financial contagion.

 "We have gone pretty far in what we can do but there is not much more that can be expected from us.
 It is now up to the governments," ECB governing council member Klaas Knot told the Dutch parliament.

-Knot, the Dutch central bank chief, said bond-buying only had a temporary effect.
-The ECB has bought more than 180 billion euros of peripheral euro zone bonds and traders said it was active in the market again on Thursday, but the purchases have failed to lower borrowing costs durably.
+Knot, who is also Dutch central bank chief, said bond-buying only had a temporary effect.
+The ECB has bought more than 180 billion euros of peripheral euro zone bonds and traders said it was active again in the market on Thursday, but the purchases have failed to lower borrowing costs durably.

 Stepping up the scale of bond-buying would eventually force the ECB to start printing money with the risk of stoking inflation, which was why the EU treaty had excluded such action, Knot said.